Double Oak Savanna

 • Hunting (for all species, no permit or reservation required)

-The site was located by TPE SWC members in 1987 while doing a county-wide inventory.
+The site was located by The Prairie Enthusiasts Southwest Wisconsin Chapter members in 1987 while doing a county-wide inventory.
 Several trips back to the site resulted in a list of over 55 species, including such rarities as cream gentian (Gentiana flavida), wild quinine (Parthenium integrifolium), and tall nut rush (Scleria triglomerata).
 Several years later a trained botanist from the DNR visited the site to evaluate the quinine population.
 His comment was “there are probably 10,000 or more plants here!”
 A purely biased guess is that this may be Wisconsin’s largest single population of this state-threatened species.
 Over the last 14 years several attempts to purchase the site have been made but not until 2000 was any interest shown in selling.
 Jaye Maxfield, a dedicated and persistent member of the SWC, was asked by the chapter to help with the project.
 Meetings were set up with the owners, Grantland Growers, and they expressed an interest in selling.
 After nearly a year’s effort by Jaye, including paper work, phone calls, filling out forms, back tracking and resubmitting forms and agreements for the sale, closing finally took place on November 13, 2001.

 Portions of the site are high quality prairie, but others are not.
 While the Christmas trees have been removed, much of the northern aspect is now covered with briars, brush and aspen.
 We have done some mowing and burning, but much more, including forestry mowing and girdling of aspen, is required.